Before

 Data pointsPrescription trends, doctor engagement scores, campaign spend, competitor SOV, territory coverage

-Semantic contextBrand X linked to key doctor segments, West region field rep coverage, active Q3 campaign
+Semantic contextBrand X linked to key doctor segments, West-region rep coverage, active Q3 campaign

 Reasoning trail & causal drivers

 Driver 1Doctor engagement decline.
-High-value prescriber visits dropped 31% in the territory vs. prior month.
+High-value prescriber visits dropped 31% vs. prior month.

-Driver 2Campaign intensity gap.
-Spend in West territories ran 22% below plan during the period in question.
+Driver 2Campaign gap.
+Spend in West territories ran 22% below plan.

 Driver 3Competitor activity.
-Overlapping segment SOV increased by 18 points — detected via field signal correlation.
+Overlapping segment share of voice rose 18 points - detected via field signal correlation.

 ConfidenceAll three drivers independently corroborated across CRM, Oracle, and field data.

-Semantic insight: Combined effect of reduced rep coverage, below-plan campaign execution, and competitive pressure accounts for the observed volume decline.
+Semantic insight: combined effect of reduced rep coverage, below-plan campaign execution, and competitive pressure accounts for the decline.
 Recommended action: prioritise high-value doctor re-engagement in West territories.

 “What was once a fragmented, multi-day investigation became a single, explainable insight - surfaced before the morning meeting ended.”